An improved model for the effect of correlated Si-III absorption on the one-dimensional Lyman-$\alpha$ forest power spectrum: Abstract

 \section{Abstract}

 We present an analysis of \SiIII\ absorption and its effect on the 1D \Lya\ forest power spectrum using the Sherwood-Relics hydrodynamical simulation suite.
-In addition to the well-understood oscillations arising from the \Lya--\SiIII\ cross correlation, we find an enhancement in small-scale power that has been ignored in previous studies.
+In addition to oscillations from the \Lya--\SiIII\ cross correlation that are damped toward smaller scales, we find an enhancement in small-scale power that has been ignored in previous studies.
 We therefore develop a new analytical fitting function that captures two critical effects that have previously been neglected: distinct Ly$\alpha$ and \SiIII\ line profiles, and a variable ratio for coeval Ly$\alpha$ and \SiIII\ optical depths.
 In contrast to earlier work, we also predict amplitudes for the \SiIII\ power spectrum and \Lya-\SiIII\ cross power spectrum that decrease toward lower redshift due to the hardening metagalactic UV background spectrum at $z\lesssim 3.5$.
 The fitting function is validated by comparison against multiple simulated datasets at redshifts $2.2\leq z \leq 5.0$ and wavenumbers $k < 0.2\rm\,s\,km^{-1}$.
-Our model remains in good agreement with earlier work at large scales ($k \lesssim 0.06\rm\,s\,km^{-1}$) and it has little effect on existing warm dark matter constraints from the \Lya\ forest when adopting a physically motivated prior on the silicon abundance.
+Our model has little effect on existing warm dark matter constraints from the \Lya\ forest when adopting a physically motivated prior on the silicon abundance.
 It will, however, be an essential consideration for future, high precision \Lya\ forest power spectrum measurements.